-- Remove the 21 day notice period for shareholders' meetings.
-The minimum notice period for a private company's shareholders' meeting is now 14 days or any longer period that the articles may specify.
-Old articles based on Table A commonly require 21 days' notice.
-You can amend your articles to shorten this. - Remove any obligation to have a company secretary.
+- > Remove any obligation to have a company secretary.
 A private company is not now required to appoint someone as company secretary (although the company secretarial jobs will still need doing).
-It would be rare for articles to include provisions making it compulsory for a company to appoint someone as company secretary, but you should check your articles for such provisions and, if necessary, remove them, to give the company flexibility. - Consider whether to remove (or add) any obligation to hold an annual general meeting (AGM).
+It would be rare for articles to include provisions making it compulsory for a company to appoint someone as company secretary, but you should check your articles for such provisions and, if necessary, remove them, to give the company flexibility. - > Consider whether to remove (or add) any obligation to hold an annual general meeting (AGM).
 Private company AGMs are also now optional, unless your articles require one.
 If your articles merely refer to an AGM, then that is not an obligation to have one.
 In some circumstances (for example if shareholders are not directors) shareholders may still wish to have an AGM, in which case they may wish to add an obligation that the company must have an AGM each year. - Insert other change of name methods.
 As well as by special resolution, a company may now change its name by whatever alternative method is specified in the articles.
-You can choose to insert in the articles whatever alternative method best suits you; for example by a decision of the directors or even of a particular shareholder. - > Extend directors' authority to allot shares.
+You can choose to insert in the articles whatever alternative method best suits you.
+It could for example be a decision of the directors or of a particular shareholder. - Extend directors' authority to allot shares.
 The general rule remains that the directors must be authorised to allot shares.